dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

 | skipCertificateValidation | A boolean that enables/disables certificate validation of the csm-authorization server. | No | true |

 10. Install the driver using `csi-install.sh` bash script by running `cd dell-csi-helm-installer && ./csi-install.sh --namespace vxflexos --values ../helm/myvalues.yaml`.
+You may modify the release name with the `--release` arg.
+If arg is not provided, release will be named `vxflexos` by default.
 Alternatively, to do a helm install solely with Helm charts (without shell scripts), refer to `helm/README.md`.

  *NOTE:*
 - For detailed instructions on how to run the install scripts, refer to the README.md  in the dell-csi-helm-installer folder.